snowl/LoLEnhancementSuite/README.md

 Always getting those Session Expired messages in store?
 This patch allows you to refresh the store simply by reclicking the store button.

+* JoinMultipleQueues

+Not sure which game mode you want to play today?
+Just join ALL the queues!
+(NOTE this mod is very experimental)

 * SecretsKeptOurAramsWasted

 Reveals the enemy team's champions in the ARAM queue.